nfriend/ts-keycode-enum/README.md

 }
 ```

 Me too.
-With this module, you can do this instead in a TypeScript file:
+With this module, you can do this instead (in a TypeScript file):

 ```JavaScript
 onKeyPress = (ev) => {